 The Division of Anthropology and Archaeology includes the disciplines of anthropology, archaeology, and sociology.
 The Division consists of four integrated units:

-The Department of Anthropology boasts 8 full-time faculty teaching a wide variety of courses in the subdisciplines of archaeology, biological anthropology, and cultural anthropology.
-Students can earn a Bachelor's or Master's degree in anthropology from the Department.
-We specialize in hands-on opportunities and prepare students for graduate study and for employment in both the private sector and government agencies.
+The Department of Anthropology boasts numerous full-time faculty and research specialists who teach a wide variety of courses.
+Students can earn a Bachelor's degree in anthropology from the Department with a specialization in general anthropology, archaeology, biological anthropology, or cultural anthropology.
+We are especially proud of the hands-on opportunities that help prepare students for graduate study and for employment in both the private sector and government agencies.

-The Department also offers Master's degree where students can choose from two programs: general anthropology (archaeology, biological, cultural) and historical archaeology.
+The Department also offers a Master's degree, which allows students to choose from two programs: general anthropology (archaeology, biological, cultural) and historical archaeology.
 The primary objectives of our master's program are to prepare graduates to be successful in the workforce and to enter doctoral programs.
 The master's degree consists of both coursework and a thesis capstone project.
 Over 90 percent of our graduates are employed in their field or are accepted into doctoral programs.

 The Department of Anthropology at the University of West Florida, a comprehensive/regional institution, invites applications for a 9-month, tenure track assistant professor.
 The successful candidate will be student-centered and strongly committed to teaching and research.
 For more information about the University of West Florida and Department of Anthropology, visit http://uwf.edu/ and http://uwf.edu/cassh/departments/anthropology-and-archaeology/.